 In order to address this problem, I designed a mobile app that helps users manage time with priorities and maintains a healthy life style while avoiding distractions from social media.

-Prototype Gifs
+Prototype Here

-Slide Deck
+Deck Here

 Have you ever wonder into this scenario: Taking a 5-minute break but actually running into an hour scrolling through short videos on TikTok but feeling guilty about time passed afterwards.
 Or another situation might be like: Cramming all assignments and works on due dates because there is no incentives to finish them early, resulting in exhaustions and risks of missing a deadline.
 Does above sound like you?
 I know, same here :(